nellshamrell/rustacean-station.org/_transcriptions/014-transcription.md

 example.
 And in Go, constants are untyped, and so they use arbitrary precision arithmetic for whatever they're doing.
 And so, if you like, add two constants together in Go, they won't ever overflow.
-Or if they're floating point, they won't like-- there will be infinite precision and that kind of thing and don't actually kind of, like, coalesce into a type or in some kind of like, you know, whatever the type that you would expect until you use them in a program somewhere in a non-constant context.
+Or if they're floating point, they won't like— there will be infinite precision and that kind of thing and don't actually kind of, like, coalesce into a type or in some kind of like, you know, whatever the type that you would expect until you use them in a program somewhere in a non-constant context.